simona5108/inet/showcases/ethernet/cutthrough/doc/index.rst

    :language: ini

 The encapsulation type :ned:`OmittedEthernetEncapsulation` is there for backward compatibility purposes;
-it's a dummy encapsulation module required by the new layered ethernet model so that it is a drop-in replacement for the old one).
+it's a dummy encapsulation module required by the new layered Ethernet model so that it is a drop-in replacement for the old one).

 .. **TODO** dummy encapsulation/decapsulation module required by the new modular/layered ethernet model (its needed so that the new model is a drop-in replacement for the old one)